bkuhn/talks/Bloomberg-Visit-2014_Commercial/commercial.markdown

 + How and why did this happen?

 # The First Essential Codebase

-+ GNU Compiler Collection (GCC) was the first Free Software program no one could live without.
++ GNU Compiler Collection (GCC):
+       + first Free Software program no one could live without.

 + It replaced a fragmented proprietary market with weak products:
        + with a single well designed product.
        + under a copyleft license (more on that later).

 + Cygnus' founders realized this early enough to act.
        + Rather than first to market, it's more &ldquo;first to talent&rdquo;.

-+ Does this work in a crowded market?:
-       + I have no idea, I'm a non-profit guy, remember? :)

 # Why GCC Needed Commerce